Noh Matta Wat!: Season 2

-Clifford Rowland

-Rowland's politics is more corrupt than viewers had ever seen in Season 1, as he was trying to broker a deal with his friend and Ministry partner, Jack, who tells him (in Creole),"it wa be sweet fu me, and fi you."
+Rowland's politics grow more corrupt, as he was trying to broker a deal with his friend and Ministry partner, Jack, who tells him (in Creole),"it wa be sweet fu me, and fi you."
 A second subplot features doings in Clifford's office as his sneaky secretary Shanice (portrayed by Elizabeth Villanueva) causes trouble and aide Preston (portrayed by both Denver Fairweather and Ansel West) is secretly selling him out; Randy is already predisposed in his mind against Clifford, and he makes little effort to get to know him.
 Margaret, on the other hand, insists to Tomasa and Randy that "Clifford will be in this family whether you like it or not."
 Tomasa, in her anger at this, abruptly leaves and doesn't speak to Margaret for a couple of days.
 When Rowland comes over to supper with the family, Tomasa, Randy and perhaps Dan Man, treat him as a nuisance.
 Rowland does not approve of Dan Man's role in Randy's life and says as much, then offers to pay for Randy's music career.
 Randy throws a tantrum, dismissing Rowland and refers to Dan Man as his father-figure.
 Margaret is angered and later apologizes to Tomasa, citing that she only wished Rowland and Randy to be close.
 He later cuts a song introduced to the world by DJ Kenny Morgan of WAVE Radio, in which he castigates politicians in general and Rowland in particular.

-Lisani and Sharlene

 Meanwhile, Lisani's coworker Sharlene confides to her boss, Dawn, that she may be pregnant by Steve, who had fled after the ambush in season 1.
 She hopes to find him and convince him to help her raise the baby.
 But Dawn, knowing of Sharlene's schemes, convinces her to tell Lisani, who nearly found out after she left her purse in the shop and returns to retrieve it.
 Sharlene contrives to seek help from Tomasa, who resolves not to tell her granddaughter; this is part of her plan to seek monetary compensation from Steve so she can leave Belize for good.
 Eventually, Sharlene seems to drop the subject.

-The Ramirez family

 A third subplot involves the viewer's formal introduction to the Ramirezes: Agnes, Ramon, Vanessa, and Rosanna.
 They serve as a counterpoint to the Diego family's dysfunction, at least outwardly.
 Their secret problem is Rosanna's obsession with romance, which hurts her in school.
 In the fifth episode, after Lisani leaves her with a friend to do homework, Rosanna is forcibly raped.
 This crystallizes her memories of being molested as a child, and she resolves to find her torturer and make him pay.
 She leaves for Corozal, where she finds out that the man in question is dead; her family resolves to get her help.

 In episode eight, a newscaster reports that Steve Castillo's attackers are on the run.
 The last episode ends with the Diegos celebrating the opening of Margaret's new restaurant.